-The fashion of Ancient Greece, characterized by its flowing drapery and elegant simplicity, created garments that could be at once practical and symbolic.
+The fashion of ancient Greece, characterized by its flowing drapery and elegant simplicity, created garments that could be both practical and symbolic.

 The Greeks demonstrated a unique flair for combining form with function, an approach that has influenced Western fashion for centuries.